-So, here are a number of things to watch out for when installing an operating system on your Pi using the NOOBS distribution.
+So, here are some things to watch out for when installing an operating system on your Pi using the NOOBS distribution.

-There’s plenty of information about installing NOOBS on your Raspberry Pi at the Raspberry Pi website:-
+There is plenty of information about installing NOOBS on your Raspberry Pi at the Raspberry Pi website:

 However, one of the things that caught us out, and is not immediately obvious from reading the installation instructions, is that it is important to have your Pi connected to the internet when you attempt your install.

-If you don’t have an internet connection, you’ll only have the option of installing the Raspbian operating system, as this will be the only operating system listed.
+If you don’t have an internet connection, you will only have the option of installing the Raspbian operating system, as this will be the only operating system listed.

 - Arch Linux